borodin-vasiliy/php-stories/README.md

 PHP Stories
 ==========

-PHP-Library for create stories using images, text and animations for them.
+PHP-Library for create video-stories (MP4) using images, text and animations for them.
 Dependence of the GD-library.
 This library create stories frame by frame and after that create video using ffmpeg. ffmpeg should be installed on your server!

 Quick Start